Building a voice agent for an iOS Swift app

 In this tutorial, we will create a single view iOS app with Alan AI voice and test drive it on a simulator.
-The app users will be able to tap the voice assistant button and give custom voice commands, and Alan AI will reply to them.
+The app users will be able to tap the voice agent button and give custom voice commands, and Alan AI will reply to them.

 What you will learn